MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 title: "Overview of modules in C++" ms.date: "07/23/2019"
-helpviewer_keywords: ["modules [C++]", "modules [C++], overview"] ms.description: Modules in C++20 provide a modern alternative to header files.
+helpviewer_keywords: ["modules [C++]", "modules [C++], overview"]
+description: Modules in C++20 provide a modern alternative to header files.
 ---

 # Overview of modules in C++